quacksouls/bitburner/data/crime/README.md

 | Rob store             |           |            |         |           |           |           |           |          |
 | Shoplift              |           |            |         |           |           |           |           |          |
 | Traffick illegal arms |           |            |         |           |           |           |           |          |

+## Experiment

+We used the following procedure to gather the experimental data.

+1. Load the online version of the game at https://danielyxie.github.io/bitburner/
+1. Import the save file `crime.json`.
+This save file starts us at BN1.
+We have the default amount of $1k.
+We have level 1 in each of the following
+   stats: Hack, Strength, Defense, Dexterity, Agility, Charisma.
+1. Execute the command `run test/crime/crime.js [crimeName]` and replace the argument `[crimeName]` with the exact name of the crime we want to commit.
+   The crime name should be written in all lowercase.
+The script commits the specified crime for 24 hours.
+1. Leave the script run continuously for 24 hours.
+When the script finishes, it would print the above stat and money gain rates to the Terminal.